PrismarineJS/mineflayer-pathfinder/readme.md

 ### allowSprinting
 Allow sprinting when moving.
 * Default - `true`

+### allowEntityDetection
+Test for entities that may obstruct path or prevent block placement.
+Grabs updated entities every new path
+* Default - `true`

+### entitiesToAvoid
+Set of entities (by mcdata name) to completely avoid when using entity detection
+* instance of `Set`

+### passableEntities
+Set of entities (by mcdata name) to ignore when using entity detection
+* instance of `Set`
+* Default - See lib/passableEntities.json

+### interactableBlocks
+Set of blocks (by mcdata name) that pathfinder should not attempt to place blocks or 'right click' on
+* instance of `Set`
+* Default - See lib/interactable.json

 ### blocksCantBreak
 Set of block id's pathfinder cannot break.
 Includes chests wheat and all unbreakable blocks.